Top 3 Tricks to Manage Excel Workbook Connections Effectively!

 Steps To Manage Excel Workbook Connection Using Workbook Connections Dialog Box

-Here is how to manage connections in your current using Excel workbook i.e by using Workbook Connections dialog box:
+Here is how to manage connections in your current Excel workbook i.e, by using the Workbook Connections dialog box:

 Identify a connection